 Armed with the basic know-how of design, product meetings become more productive, and feedbacks and discussions become more accurate, instead of “I don’t know why but I liked what you did the last time”.

 With product managers recognizing the value of UX, it no longer warrants holding pleaded discussions to run research exercises or seek the resources for them.

 UX design does not function in isolation, it is a unified team effort.
 In case your organization is looking to get started on introducing HCD and UX practices to the workforce, the best way to begin is by conducting UX workshops at regular intervals.
 The duration and content of these sessions will depend on the nature of your business, how it functions, the number of employees, and where your company stands with regards to UX maturity, among other factors.

 What happens during these UX sessions?

-Design workshops are, without a doubt, a fun exercise.
+UX Design workshop is without a doubt, a fun exercise.
 Quite unlike the other training sessions that happen in offices which may or may not always strike a chord with the attendees.
 The sheer wonder that people experience when they realize the reason behind some of their favorite products and services is simply good design is truly unbeatable.
 And then that’s what drives them to replicate or at least attempt to replicate that level of excellence in their everyday work life.

-And if that doesn’t impress you, design workshops invariable have the multicolored little post-its to play with, along with some really cool snacks and drinks.
+And if that doesn’t impress you, UX design workshop invariable have the multicolored little post-its to play with, along with some really cool snacks and drinks.